exaloop/codon/docs/sphinx/parallel.rst

 OpenMP constructs
 -----------------

-All of OpenMP's API functions are accessible directly in Seq.
+All of OpenMP's API functions are accessible directly in Codon.
 For example:

 .. code-block:: seq